Search Results - Pierce, Franklin, 1804-1869

 Portrait by [[Mathew Brady]], {{circa|1855–65}} Franklin Pierce (November 23, 1804October 8, 1869) was the 14th president of the United States, serving from 1853 to 1857.
 A northern Democrat who believed that the abolitionist movement was a fundamental threat to the nation's unity, he alienated anti-slavery groups by signing the Kansas–Nebraska Act and enforcing the Fugitive Slave Act.
 Conflict between North and South continued after Pierce's presidency, and, after Abraham Lincoln was elected president in 1860, the Southern states seceded, resulting in the American Civil War.

 Pierce was born in New Hampshire, the son of state governor Benjamin Pierce.
 He served in the House of Representatives from 1833 until his election to the Senate, where he served from 1837 until his resignation in 1842.
-His private law practice was a success, and he was appointed New Hampshire's U.S. Attorney in 1845.
+His private law practice was a success, and he was appointed New Hampshire's U.S. attorney in 1845.
 Pierce took part in the Mexican–American War as a brigadier general in the United States Army.
 Democrats saw him as a compromise candidate uniting Northern and Southern interests, and nominated him for president on the 49th ballot at the 1852 Democratic National Convention.
-He and running mate William R. King easily defeated the Whig Party ticket of Winfield Scott and William A. Graham in the 1852 presidential election.
+He and running mate William R. King easily defeated the Whig Party ticket of Winfield Scott and William Alexander Graham in the 1852 presidential election.

 As president, Pierce attempted to enforce neutral standards for civil service while also satisfying the Democratic Party's diverse elements with patronage, an effort that largely failed and turned many in his party against him.
 He was a Young America expansionist who signed the Gadsden Purchase of land from Mexico and led a failed attempt to acquire Cuba from Spain.
 He signed trade treaties with Britain and Japan and his Cabinet reformed its departments and improved accountability, but political strife during his presidency overshadowed these successes.
 His popularity declined sharply in the Northern states after he supported the Kansas–Nebraska Act, which nullified the Missouri Compromise, while many Southern whites continued to support him.
 The act's passage led to violent conflict over the expansion of slavery in the American West.
 Pierce's administration was further damaged when several of his diplomats issued the Ostend Manifesto calling for the annexation of Cuba, a document that was roundly criticized.
 He fully expected the Democrats to renominate him in the 1856 presidential election, but they abandoned him and his bid failed.
 His reputation in the North suffered further during the American Civil War as he became a vocal critic of President Lincoln.